holycrap872/ucls-ml-ai/CourseMaterial/01_sde_bootcamp/00_cmd_line_basics/lesson_plan.md

 ### Setup

-- **Previous night's HOMEWORK** --> video of terminal and some simple questions about it
-    - Will reduce lecture time and increase GameShell time
 - `GameShell` set up
     - https://github.com/phyver/GameShell Docker image built and pushed to computers
         - Enough docker images up and running